The Alberta Library

 Improve online discovery for consortium members

 The Alberta Library was formed in 1997 as a virtual library consortium to connect Alberta's physical and digital libraries to promote resource sharing throughout the province.
-In 2009, TAL Online, the province's union catalogue, was identified as a priority in the Government of Alberta's Ministry of Municipal Affairs report, Framework for the Future: Positioning Alberta Libraries for the 21st Century.
-Also, building a new group catalogue was Recommendation 1.1 in Alberta Public Libraries Technology Report and Recommendations, published in 2011.
+In 2009, TAL Online was identified as a priority in the Government of Alberta's Ministry of Municipal Affairs report, Framework for the Future: Positioning Alberta Libraries for the 21st Century.
+Also, building a new group catalog was Recommendation 1.1 in Alberta Public Libraries Technology Report and Recommendations, published in 2011.

 "The revamped TAL Online launched in October 2013.
 Within the first six months, TAL Online has supported more than 50,000 users, more than 200,000 searches and thousands of interlibrary loan requests."